bosticka/auth0-jquery-samples/03-User-Profile/README.md

-# User Session Handling
+# Auth0 jQuery Login

-This sample demonstrates how to add user session management to a jQuery application with Auth0.
+This sample demonstrates how to add authentication to a jQuery application with Auth0.

 ## Running the App